whahedev/orihon/README.md

 Surfaces connect.
 The world keeps unfolding.

-At just **70 KB gzipped**, Orihon stays small where it matters — without sacrificing speed or capability.
+At less than **75 KiB gzipped**, Orihon stays small where it matters — without sacrificing speed or capability.

 In benchmarks, Orihon outperforms Leaflet, OpenLayers, and MapLibre, delivering faster rendering and interaction while keeping the core remarkably compact.